 Day 7: Friday - Bressay and Noss

 Driving north to Lerwick we take the short ferry crossing to Bressay.
-Continuing through the island we can explore here if time allows, but our main objective (and 8th island of the week) will be to reach Noss, where after catching the passenger boat we take a pleasant walk along the cliffs of the National Nature Reserve.
+Continuing through the island we can explore here if time allows, but our main objective (and the 8th island of the week) will be Noss, where after catching the passenger boat we take a pleasant walk along the cliffs of the National Nature Reserve.
 Home to over 100,000 pairs of breeding Gannets, the sight, sound and indeed smell of so many birds wheeling about the skies and perched on ledges serves up a thrilling finale to our adventure.
 Returning to Lerwick, we anticipate some free time for a look around the town before heading over to Scalloway, the ancient old capital and home to the Shetland Bus operation, running covert missions to occupied Norway during the Second World War.

 Day 8: Saturday - Departure